Working with nature to create a regenerative-permaculture homestead near Paeroa / Thames, New Zealand

 Cultural exchange and learning opportunities

 We have travelled extensively and know what it is like to live and work overseas.
-I enjoyed the cultural interaction with the people in the countries I travelled to and would like to offer that same interaction.
-I work with, and alongside, workawayers and engage in interactions and conversation to hopefully increase their understanding (and my own) of our different cultures.
-I am particularly interested in permaculture, natural systems, the environment, history, and geopolitics, and these discussions have been interesting with other workawayers.
+I enjoyed the interaction with the people in the countries I travelled to and would like to offer that same opportunity to others.
+I work with, and alongside, workawayers and often engage in interactions and conversation to hopefully increase their understanding (and my own) of our different cultures.
+I am particularly interested in permaculture, regenerative agriculture, natural systems, the environment, history, and geopolitics, and other workawayers have found these discussions interesting.
+I have also had a 25 year career in business improvement and leadership development.
 My wish is for workawayers to have an interesting and stimulating visit and enjoy our time together.
 This has certainly been the case with the people we have hosted so far.

 Projects involving children